UCL/rsd-engineeringcourse/session02/05nose_exercise.md

           :Parameters:
             density: array of positive integers
-               Number of particles at each position i in the array/geometry
+               Number of particles at each position i in the array
       """
       # implementation goes here
     ~~~~~~~~~~~~~~~~~~